 Visit These Iconic Locations For Yourself

-If you’d like to learn more about the history of movies in Monterey, Monterey Movie Tours will take you all the way from Cannery Row to Carmel-by-the-Sea, stopping at the most famous locations along the way.
+If you’d like to learn more about the history of movie-making in Monterey, CA, then check out Monterey Movie Tours.
+They will take you all the way from Cannery Row to Carmel-by-the-Sea, stopping at the most famous locations along the way.
 When planning your visit, book a stay with Carmel Valley Lodge for celeb-worthy treatment.
 Our 3-acre property is the ideal place to relax and enjoy the exquisite scenery of Monterey County in peace and comfort.
 The cozy rooms, sparkling swimming pool, and attentive staff will leave you feeling like you’ve stepped into a scene straight off the silver screen.